 No, I know.

-But let's say you're on any coast and you move in ten or fifteen miles, how much difference does it make?
+But let's say you're on any coast and you move in 10 or 15 miles.

-And by the time it gets up to Central Florida and Orlando, you're talking about maybe a hundred and and when you get to you know places like Jacksonville it's going to be a hundred then about eighty in Savannah and Atlanta and then about sixty miles per hour when it heads to Charlotte.
+And when you get to places like Jacksonville, it's going to be 100, then about 80 in Savannah and Atlanta, and then about 60 miles per hour when it heads to Charlotte.

-Charleston I'm sorry Charleston Charleston.
+I'm sorry, Charleston.

-It's like an F2 F3 tornado except it doesn't stop.
+It's like an F2, F3 tornado, except it doesn't stop.

 You get the heck out of the way of this thing because it means business.

-If you're on the coast of Naples you need to get out I I'm not I'm not quite the crazy storm chaser that you know I I've seen enough weather I'm more fascinated about what sets up the weather and what the weather's capable of doing than I am of actually seeing it.
+I'm more fascinated about what sets up the weather and what the weather's capable of doing than I am of actually seeing it.

-And so that's what I tell people with these things and you know if you study the history of Florida hurricanes in the 1940s and the nineteen thirties and the nineteen twenty six great Miami hurricane if you studied the history of those hurricanes and understand what they're really capable of doing you would understand that this is you you've got to get out of the way of this thing because we've returned to that error at least for this storm.
+And, you know, if you studied the history of Florida hurricanes in the 1940s, the 1930s, the 1926 Great Miami hurricane, if you studied the history of those hurricanes and understand what they're really capable of doing, you would understand that this is, you've got to get out of the way of this thing because we've returned to that era, at least for this storm.

 Yeah.

-But that's where it's gonna happen.
+But that's where it's going to happen.

 Yeah.

-We'll have more on that.
+Hurricane Irma, we'll have more on that.

-She's the attorney general of Florida and Freedom Caucus members, Dave Brad and Jim Jordan.
+She's the Attorney General of Florida and Freedom Caucus members Dave Brad and Jim Jordan.

-All our friends in Florida.
+My only advice: please be careful, all our friends in Florida.

-I want to remind you, did you see what happened this week?
+I want to remind you: did you see what happened this week?

-Um Equifax had a massive breach, 143 million Americans.
+One of the largest credit reporting agencies, Iquifax, had a massive breach, 143 million Americans.

 Did you see that?